Hariharan-afk/Automated-Due-Diligence-Market-Intelligence-Agent/README.md

 ## 📝 License

-This project is part of an MLOps course Project.
+This data piepline is part of an MLOps course Project.

 ---